hungcq/blog/content/posts/software-engineering-technical-or-organizational.md

 inter-service communication mechanisms, basic DS & algo, etc. But besides these basic technical knowledge, other things are technical details.
 They include things like obscure language features, implementation details of frameworks, random meanings/decisions bound to a particular technology.
-They might be useful in some rare cases such as low-level optimization, writing infrastructure libraries, or troubleshooting some rare concurrency bugs.
+They might be useful in some rare cases, such as low-level optimization, writing infrastructure libraries, or troubleshooting some rare concurrency bugs.
 However, most of the time, they are mere details.
 Details are what you can pick up along the way when it is necessary, provided you know the basics.
 You can even take notes of those for easy retrieval when there is a need.
 But most of the time,